ShawnGYX/AP_VIO/README.md

 -

 ## Preparations
+We use Kalibr to calibrate the camera intrinsics and Camera-IMU extrinsics.
+They can be done all with one single sequence.
+The calibration target is an Aprilgrid (can be downloaded from **[here](https://drive.google.com/file/d/0B0T1sizOvRsUdjFJem9mQXdiMTQ/view?usp=sharing&resourcekey=0-0Cn7Pkf1xyNGurAnRJH3aA)**)
 ### Camera Calibration
-We use a checkerboard to calibrate the camera.
-Download the tools from ```https://github.com/STR-ANU/VIO-Tools```.
+Download the recording tools from ```https://github.com/STR-ANU/VIO-Tools```.

 ### Camera-IMU Calibration